How To Roast Your Own Coffee

 img_53771

 At this point you can move straight to grinding and pressing.
-However, fresh roasted coffee reaches its peak flavour and aroma about 24 hours after roasting.
+However, fresh roasted coffee reaches its peak flavor and aroma about 24 hours after roasting.
 This rest period allows excess CO2 to dissipate and allows the coffee bean to stabilize.
 However, this period isn’t necessary and, in fact, some of the antioxidants are lost if you wait.

-So, if you’re looking for the absolute best flavour, you can let the beans rest.
+So, if you’re looking for the absolute best flavor, you can let the beans rest.
 If you’re looking for a great cup of coffee right away, one with a higher antioxidant content, you can skip this step.

-Step 8: Grind The Coffee Beans
+Step 8: Grind the coffee beans

 Using a blender of Magic Bullet (my preferred grinder), grind the coffee beans into a fine powder.
 The finer the grind, the less time needed to steep.
 The courser the grind, the more time.
 With a coffee press, the ideal size is larger to prevent grounds from sneaking into your coffee and appearing at the bottom of your cup.

-Step 9: Steep and Press
+Step 9: Steep and press

 Use coffee quickly after grinding as the taste and health properties are superior the closer you get to roasting and grinding.